Perfluorooctanoic Acid (PFOA), its salts, and its precursors - information sheet

 Human and ecological exposures

-- The assessment indicated that Canadians may be exposed to PFOA and its precursors from environmental sources (for example, air and drinking water), food (including human breast milk), and from using certain products available to consumers, such as PFAS-treated apparel, carpets, upholstery, and new non-stick cookware.
+- The assessment indicated that people in Canada may be exposed to PFOA and its precursors from environmental sources (for example, air and drinking water), food (including human milk), and from using certain products available to consumers, such as PFAS-treated apparel, carpets, upholstery, and new non-stick cookware.

-- The assessment took into consideration the results of human biomonitoring studies, which is the measurement of substances in blood, urine or breast milk.
+- The assessment took into consideration the results of human biomonitoring studies, which is the measurement of substances in blood, urine or human milk.
 The presence of a substance in the body does not necessarily mean that it is causing harm.
 Harmful effects will depend on the levels and the properties of the substances.
-The information on measured levels in humans is important to estimating exposure to Canadians.
+The information on measured levels in humans is important to estimating exposure to people in Canada.

-- Low concentrations of PFOA were found in blood samples from Canadians.
+- Low concentrations of PFOA were found in blood samples from people in Canada.
 These levels were used as a measure of exposure to PFOA from all sources and routes.

 - The assessment indicated that PFOA may have been released to the environment from fluoropolymer manufacturing or processing facilities located in other countries, in effluent releases from wastewater treatment plants, in landfill leachates and from the breakdown and transformation of PFOA precursors in the environment and/or in biota.